 We realized in that the time had come for a new platform.
 One able to serve web, mobile and retail, out of the box.
 The advent of responsive web design stoked the fire for mobile commerce.
 But the back office was in desperate need of an overhaul.
 It needed real-time order and inventory management across one or more locations.
 It needed to enable the customer in the fulfillment process.
 Customers want to decide how to receive an order, without jumping through hoops.
 It's hard to ignore the explosion of pickup counters popping up at large retailers.
 Buy online, pickup in store is now an expected service.
 Consumers expect to process returns at any store.
 A single pickup counter affects operations far beyond the obvious.
 It affects sales, marketing, order management, inventory management, fulfillment, and even accounting.
 It's a major change.
 Nevertheless, the impact to the bottom line has overridden any hesitation to change.

 Smaller merchants have neither budget nor time to tackle mammoth projects.
 Yet, they benefit the most from the increased visibility of the internet.
 This is the challenge we decided to tackle in late 2011.
-We're a small, but fiercely dedicated team bent on improving commerce.
+We're a fiercely dedicated team bent on improving commerce.
 Our experience in large web projects has proved invaluable in driving a holistic approach.
 Our size helps us tackle complex problems effectively without bureaucracy.
 This is how complex systems are made easy to use.
 Merging multiple systems into one harmonious system requires the focus of a small team.
 After years of building and testing, we announced a new omnichannel platform.
 It's simple for a beginning online seller, but scalable for multi-channel, multi-location retailers.
 Underlying this is a platform built on a bedrock of security.

 We believe it's never too early to think about infrastructure, that's always too late to fix.
 That's what we created.
 The infrastructure to drive merchant growth without limitations.
 We hope you'll stretch it to its limits so we can make it even better.